Types of Aid - Loans

 Students must also complete entrance counseling and sign the master promissory note by going to studentloans.gov.

 The Grad PLUS loan allows a graduate student to borrow up to the total cost of attendance minus any other financial aid.
 The interest rate is currently fixed at 6.31%, and repayment is generally deferred while in school.

-In order to qualify for the Grad PLUS, the student must meet basic eligibility requirement:
+In order to qualify for the Grad PLUS, the student must meet basic eligibility requirements:

-Complete the FAFSA.
-While it is not required, it is our recommendation that you borrow your maximum unsubsidized loan limites prior to applying for a Grad PLUS loan.
+- Complete the FAFSA.
+While it is not required, it is our recommendation that you borrow your maximum unsubsidized loan limits before applying for a Grad PLUS loan.

-Graduate students may apply for the Grad PLUS loan at www.studentloans.gov.
+- Graduate students may apply for the Grad PLUS loan at studentloans.gov.

 Parent Plus Loans

 The Parent PLUS loan allows a parent to borrow on behalf of their dependent, undergraduate children who are enrolled at least half-time (6 hours).
 A PLUS loan may not exceed the cost of attendance minus other aid awarded.
 Parents of dependent undergraduate students may apply for the Parent PLUS loan at studentloans.gov.